jajatikr/Video-Inpainting/README.md

 3. Preprocess the dataset

    Run the program `create_dataset.py`.
 Change parameters as required.

-   Default parameters: 50 images -- 50 video_frames -- 50 mini-batches
+   Default parameters: 50 images -- 50 video_frames -- 50 mini-batches.

    The console will print out progress during the creation of the synthetic data.

 4. Train and test the neural network